google/libprotobuf-mutator/README.md

 # libprotobuf-mutator

 ## Overview
 libprotobuf-mutator is the library to randomly mutate protobuffers.
-The library can be used for testing, e.g. with fuzzers.
+The main purpose of this library is to use is together with guided fuzzing engines, such as [libFuzzer](http://libfuzzer.info).

 ## Quick start on Debian/Ubuntu

-### Install prerequisites
+Install prerequisites:

 ```
 sudo apt-get update
-sudo apt-get install \
+sudo apt-get install binutils cmake ninja-build
-  binutils \
-  cmake \
-  ninja-build
 ```

-### Compile and test everything
+Compile and test everything:

 ```
 mkdir build